 The rest of the economy hasn’t been altered by this time, and i don’t think there is a necessity to change anything to the metal makers, storages, or the costs of tidals.

 The floating dragon teeth costs are decreased and this might come with some hp and build time tweaks.

-The torpedo launcher has been made overall lighter, and embarks a small range sonar (half of its total range).
+The torpedo launcher has been made overall lighter and embarks a small range sonar (half of its total range).
 It won’t be able to outrange submarines, and will even be outranged if they don’t have a proper sonar coverage by scouts, support ships, or static Radar/Sonar Tower (see below).
-It is kept in commander build menu as its only mean to defend itself in a commpush.
-It doesn’t provide a very effective firepower against ships, but has a greater range than the gun platform.
+Will be kept in commander build menu as its only mean to defend itself in a commpush.
+It doesn’t provide a very effective firepower against ships but has a greater range than the gun platform.

 The FHLT: This one only had its cost reduced a bit since it was very expensive to start with.